CivicActions/ssp-toolkit/docs/controls/CA.md

 CivicActions conducts or oversees continuous system security monitoring.

 #### e

 ##### CivicActions

-CivicActions Security reviews the results of the security scans and security assessments with associated JIRA and/or GitLab Issue tickets created to correlate and analyze security related information generated from the monitoring tools becoming POA&M items for tracking.
+CivicActions Security reviews the results of the security scans and security assessments with associated JIRA and/or GitLab Issue tickets created to correlate and analyze security-related information generated from the monitoring tools becoming POA&M items for tracking.

 #### f

 ##### CivicActions

-POA&M items are tracked by CivicActions Security though JIRA tickets with a security categorization assigned.
-Information included in the POA&M item include the severity, the due date, the weakness source identifier, and the plugin ID that identified the vulnerability.
+POA&M items are tracked by CivicActions Security through JIRA tickets with a security categorization assigned.
+The information included in the POA&M item include the severity, the due date, the weakness source identifier, and the plugin ID that identified the vulnerability.

 #### g

 ##### CivicActions

-The security status of the system is reported up to the System Owner and Project Manager via CivicActions Security to be reviewed alongside other security issues relating to the system.
+The security status of the system is reported up to the System Owner and Project Manager via CivicActions' Security Office to be reviewed alongside other security issues relating to the system.

 ### CA-9: Internal System Connections